History of logic: Aristotle

-The logic of Aristotle, and particularly his theory of the syllogism, has had an enormous influence in Western thought.
+The logic of Aristotle, and particularly his theory of the syllogism, has had an enormous influence on the history of logic and Western thought in general.
 Aristotle was the first logician to attempt a systematic analysis of logical syntax, of noun (or term), and of verb.
 He was the first formal logician, in that he demonstrated the principles of reasoning by employing variables to show the underlying logical form of an argument.
 He sought relations of dependence which characterize necessary inference, and distinguished the validity of these relations, from the truth of the premises.
-He was the first to deal with the principles of contradiction and excluded middle in a systematic way.
+He was the first to explicitly discuss the principles of non-contradiction and excluded middle.

 Aristotle's logic was still influential in the Renaissance.

 The Organon

 His logical works, called the Organon, are the earliest formal study of logic that have come down to modern times.
 Though it is difficult to determine the dates, the probable order of writing of Aristotle's logical works is: